 Dr. Eva Denka – DVM

-Eva Denka is the newest doctor here at Berry Hill Veterinary Center.
 For as long as she can remember, Eva has wanted to practice veterinary medicine, without a doubt.
 She was surrounded by animals growing up on a farm with cows, horses, goats and chickens.
 As a child, one incident left quite an impression on her; her family’s dog was kicked by a horse and required emergency surgery.
 Eva did a school project on the dramatic episode and came away with a deep appreciation for the power of good medicine.

-Eva comes to Berry Hill after having graduated from the University of Washington with a Doctorate in Veterinary Medicine.
+Eva comes to Berry Hill after having graduated from Washington State with a Doctorate in Veterinary Medicine.
 She takes a personal approach to her practice by making meaningful connections with her patients and their families.
 She loves to watch her patients grow and thrive, while also tending to them during times of injury or illness.
 Eva is passionate about the power of preventative medicine, emphasizing healthy lifestyle choices for our fur friends.
 She takes a multi-modal approach which includes a balanced diet, regular exercise, and the implementation of both western and eastern medicine modalities.

 At Berry Hill, Eva deeply appreciates the quality of medicine that is provided to our patients due to our highly positive and collaborative staff environment.
 She loves the well-rounded approach provided by a team that is trained in modern and holistic medicine.
 Maintenance of a good work/life balance is a priority of Eva’s, allowing her to stay present within and dedicated to her practice of medicine.
 When she is not hard at work, she teaches fitness classes and is aspiring to complete yoga teacher training.
 She thrives on nature and travel, and loves to hike and camp with her dog, Porter, and her cat (yes, cat), Fuzz.